 Students who borrowed Direct federal student loans while enrolled as a student at MacMurray College must complete exit loan counseling.

-Students who borrowed Perkins Loan funds while enrolled as a student at MacMurray College must complete an exit interview session.
-This is in addition to any exit loan counseling the Financial Aid Office may require of you.
+Students who borrowed Perkins Loan funds while enrolled at MacMurray College must complete an exit interview session.
+This is in addition to any other exit loan counseling required.

-The Business Office will hold all grades and/or official transcripts on outstanding student account balances and incomplete Perkins Loan exit interviews.
-Please contact our office with any questions, concerns, or for assistance with these matters at 217-479-7006.
+Please contact our office with any questions, concerns, or for assistance with these matters.

-The last day to withdraw from a course and the College without academic penalty each semester can be found on the academic calendar.
+The last day to withdraw from a course and the College without academic penalty each semester can be found on the academic calendar for the program in question.
 Please note that a withdrawal at this point will not reduce your charges.
-Petitions to withdraw from any or all courses with W grades after this date will be considered only for extenuating circumstances beyond the student’s control.
-Failure to withdraw officially from any or all courses will result in an “F” being entered on the permanent record and will be included in the computation of the GPA.
-Further information on adding/dropping courses may be found here or by contacting Records and Registration at 217-479-7012.
+Petitions to withdraw from any or all courses with W grades after this date will be considered only for extenuating circumstances beyond the student's control.
+Failure to withdraw officially from any or all courses will result in an F being entered on the permanent record and will be included in the computation of the GPA.
+Further information on adding/dropping courses may obtained by contacting our office.